tomas-fryza/avr-course/labs/06-uart/README.md

        uint8_t value;
        char string[8];  // String for converted numbers by itoa()

+       // Get received data from UART
        value = uart_getc();
-       if (value != '\0') {  // Data available from UART
+       if (value != '\0') {  // Data are available
+           // Send received character back
+           uart_putc(value);

-           // Display ASCII code of received character
+           // Send also string with ASCII code in dec, hex, and bin

            // WRITE YOUR CODE HERE
        }
    }